Tokyo District Court backs ban on Japanese citizens holding dual nationality

 But the government argued the plaintiffs’ claim took no note of national interest, and that permitting multiple citizenship would allow people to have voting rights or diplomatic protection in other countries.

+Dual citizenship “could cause conflict in the rights and obligations between countries, as well as between the individual and the state,” said Presiding Judge Hideaki Mori.

-According to the suit, the eight plaintiffs — six who have acquired Swiss and Liechtenstein nationalities and two others who plan to obtain Swiss and French nationality to facilitate their work and lives — had hoped to maintain their Japanese citizenship.
+According to the suit, the eight plaintiffs — six who have acquired either Swiss or Liechtenstein nationality and two others who plan to obtain Swiss or French nationality to facilitate their work and lives — had hoped to maintain their Japanese citizenship.

 Article 11 of the nationality law states that Japanese citizens who acquire non-Japanese nationality of their own volition automatically lose their Japanese nationality, effectively preventing Japanese citizens from holding multiple nationalities.